Last Updated on March 26, 2023 by Dave Farquhar

 Primer and plastic-formulated paint

 There is one exception to my primer rule.
-If you’re painting plastic and using paint that’s formulated to chemically bond to plastic, such as Krylon Fusion, you don’t want to use primer.
+If you’re painting plastic and using paint that’s formulated to chemically bond to plastic, such as Krylon Fusion or certain types of Rustoleum spray paint, you don’t want to use primer.
 In that case, the primer will interfere with the paint bonding to the plastic.
 It will still work, but you’ll get better results applying plastic paints straight to the plastic.

 If you need to paint plastic and the color you want isn’t available in a plastic-bonding formula, you can try using the plastic-bonding paint as a primer instead.
 Try to match brands and use a color that’s reasonably close to the top coat in color.

-How long to let spray paint dry in between coats
+How long to let spray paint dry in between each coat of paint

-Generally speaking, you get a better paint job if you apply multiple thin coats.
-Thick coats take longer to dry and are much more likely to produce runs and drips.
+Generally speaking, you get a better paint job if you apply multiple thin coats of paint.
+Thick layers of paint take longer to dry and are much more likely to produce runs and drips.
 Applying thin coats works better and dries faster because the previous coat helps the next coat dry itself.
 When you apply a thin dusting, it tends to stay in place because there isn’t enough volume of liquid for it to run or drip.
 Each subsequent dusting stays in place too, as long as you let the first coat of spray paint dry just enough.

-The dry time between thin coats is short.
-With many paints, you want to apply a thin layer, let it dry, then apply a second thin coat before an hour has passed.
+The dry time between thin coats is much shorter than thick coats.
+With many paints, you want to apply a thin layer, let it dry, then apply a second coat before an hour has passed.
 Repeat as necessary.
-If you miss that hour window, you need to wait a full 24 hours before applying another coat.
+If you miss that hour window, you need to wait a full 24 hours before applying another coat of paint.

 I generally find 30-45 minutes isn’t a bad length of time to wait.
 Sometimes I can get away with as little as five minutes, if the coat was thin enough.
 But that’s pushing it.
 If you want to be really, really safe, wait about 50 minutes.
 That’s close to the maximum, while leaving you a little bit of margin for error.